CONDOR K-10 “SHOESTRING”€

 Key Takeaways:

-• The Shoestring is a highly successful Formula I racer, first flying in 1949 and entering competitions in 1950.
+• The Shoestring is a highly successful Formula I racer, traditionally constructed from steel tubing, wood, and fabric.

 See a mistake?
 Contact us.